 Peak Day Surcharges

-For Marquis Jet brand cards, NetJets doesn’t have a peak day surcharge on its jet cards.
+For Marquis Jet Classic branded cards, NetJets doesn’t have a peak day surcharge.
 While it’s not alone, surcharges can be up to 40%, although more typically 5% to 20%.
 Still, if you are doing lots of peak day flying – something I recommend trying to avoid for a number of reasons – that higher NetJets hourly rate may actually be closer to your other quotes when you factor in extra charges from other providers.
 NetJets Elite branded jet cards do carry a 25% peak day surcharge.

 Daily Minimums and Taxi Time

 Another area where NetJets pricing might turn out to be more favorable than other options is for those of you who have flights under two hours.
-NetJets daily minimums are 60 minutes, including taxi time.
+NetJets’ daily minimums are 60 minutes, including taxi time, except for the Phenom 300, Excel/XLS, and Latitude.
+For those three there is no minimum.
 Quite a few providers have two-hour minimums on larger aircraft and while website hourly rates often look great, that midsize jet with a two-hour daily minimum at $6,500 per hour is going to cost you $13,000 at least for that 45-minute flight.

 In terms of its fleet, NetJets is constantly taking on new aircraft and exiting older ones.
 During NBAA last October its CEO Adam Johnson said it had added 230 new jets over the past four years.
 The types in its jet card program are shares it hasn’t sold on incoming aircraft or shares it has bought back from owners.